Open-air museum in Rožnov pod Radhoštěm

 The most beautiful houses from the surrounding area

-The oldest part of the museum is the Timber Town, which consists of houses transported from the town’s main square and an attractive church from a nearby village.
+The oldest part of the museum is the Wooden Townlet, which consists of houses transported from the town’s main square and an attractive church from a nearby village.
 If you go inside the cottages you can experience how the locals used to live many years ago.
-There’s lots of rural technology in the Mill Valley where most of the exhibits are powered by water.
+There’s lots of rural technology in the Water Mill Valley where most of the exhibits are powered by water.
 You can take a peek inside an original smithy, a sawmill and an oil press.
 Another structure on show at the museum is a German-type windmill, the perfect place to see milling technology in action.
 Despite centuries of change, this reconstituted Wallach town has kept its identity very much intact.

 A new type of spa